Will US President-elect Trump end the Russia-Ukraine war in 100 days?

 Which foreign leaders are attending Trump’s inauguration – and who isn’t?

-Trump’s special envoy to Ukraine, retired general Keith Kellogg, told Fox News on January 8, “I would like to set a goal on a personal level, professional level, I would say let’s set it at 100 days.”
+Trump’s special envoy to Ukraine, retired US General Keith Kellogg, told Fox News on January 8, “I would like to set a goal on a personal level, professional level, I would say let’s set it at 100 days.”

 As optimistic as that sounds for a war that will reach its third anniversary next month, 100 days represents a step back from an even more optimistic timetable.
 In May 2023, Trump said the conflict would be “absolutely over” within “24 hours” of him officially becoming president.

-Asked how he will end the Ukraine war at a news conference in Mar-a-Lago on January 7, Trump pulled away from his statement on the campaign trail that he would do it in 24 hours, calling the negotiation “a tough one”.
+Asked how he will end the Ukraine war at a news conference at his Mar-a-Lago estate in Florida in the US on January 7, Trump pulled away from his statement on the campaign trail that he would do it in 24 hours, calling the negotiation “a tough one”.

-What are Trump’s redlines?
+What are Trump’s red lines?

 Trump’s haste has unnerved Ukraine.

-Asked during his one debate with Vice President Kamala Harris, “Do you want Ukraine to win this war,” Trump answered, “I want the war to stop.
+Asked “Do you want Ukraine to win this war?” during his one campaign debate with US Vice President Kamala Harris, Trump answered, “I want the war to stop.
 I want to save lives.”

 Russia, on the other hand, has welcomed Trump’s expeditiousness.